 Now let's get down to business.

-#1 The Tie Should Compliment the Shirt & Jacket
+Match Tie With Shirt Rule #1 The Tie Should Complement the Shirt & Jacket

 Purchasing a shirt and jacket to match the ties you currently own is not the smartest way to build a wardrobe.